mbheinen/bpa-ipf-tsp/README.md

 For information about how to work with the GUI dialog boxes, menus, windows, etc., see the [IPF Basic/GUI Users Guide].
 This guide also has a tutorial to show you how to solve straightforward power system cases.
-However,for some more involved analysis tasks, you need to use the BPF, IPFBAT, and CFLOW  approaches.
+However,for some more involved analysis tasks, you need to use the `bpf`, `ipfbat`, and CFLOW  approaches.

-## IPF Batch Plotting Program -- ipfplot
+### IPF Batch Plotting Program -- ipfplot

 Usage: `ipfplot <coordinatefile.cor> <basefile1.bse> <basefile2.bse(opt)>`